 Results of the CFD-predicted performance are shown alongside the experimental measurements in Figure 5.33.
-The first, and most obvious observation is that the maximum $C_p$ is overpredicted in the simulation by a significant margin.
-The simulation predicts $C{p-max}=0.35$ , whereas the experiment has measured $C{p-max}=0.14$ , clearly the predicted blade forces are quite different between the two cases.
-However, upon further inspection, the general curve shape is shown to be well represented: from $\lambda = 1$ the $C_p$ drops to form a negative trough in the performance curve just above $\lambda = 2$ , and from here performance rapidly improves with increasing $\lambda$ until a maximum $C_p$ is encountered at around $\lambda = 4$ after which, with further increases in $\lambda$ , a steep drop in performance in experienced.
+The first, and most obvious observation is that the maximum C_p is over-predicted in the simulation by a significant margin.
+The simulation predicts C{p-max} =0.35, whereas the experiment has measured C{p-max} =0.14, clearly the predicted blade forces are quite different between the two cases.
+However, upon further inspection, the general curve shape is shown to be well represented: from λ = 1 the C_p drops to form a negative trough in the performance curve just above λ = 2, and from here performance rapidly improves with increasing λ until a maximum C_p is encountered at around λ = 4 after which, with further increases in λ , a steep drop in performance in experienced.

-The simulated $C_p$ matches the experiment closely for low tip speed ratios, and the flowfield has previously been shown to compare well compared for $\lambda=2$ .
-However, the differences in the $C_p$ between CFD and experiment become more and more significant as $\lambda$ is increased.
+The simulated C_p matches the experiment closely for low tip speed ratios, and the flowfield has previously been shown to compare well compared for λ =2.
+However, the differences in the C_p between CFD and experiment become more and more significant as λ is increased.
+Increased stall delay and earlier flow reattachment were observed at λ =3, and understandably the CFD predicts higher C_p at this tip speed ratio.
+Most significantly, no separation at all was predicted for λ =4, which would be expected to lead to a significant over-estimation of C_p at this condition.